 With flexibility in terms and repayments and a redraw facility, the Suncorp Bank Standard Variable Rate Home Loan allows you to pay off your home loan quickly, with a maximum loan term of 30 years and a competitive interest rate.

 Richard Whitten is a money editor at Finder, and has been covering home loans, property and personal finance for 6+ years.
 He has written for Yahoo Finance, Money Magazine and Homely; and has appeared on various radio shows nationwide.
 He holds a Certificate IV in mortgage broking and finance (RG 206) and a Tier 1 Generic Knowledge certification (RG 146).

 Available as a full documentation home loan, the Standard Variable Rate Home Loan can be used for either personal or investment purposes.

-Features of the Suncorp Bank Standard Variable Rate Home Loan
+What are the features and benefits of the Suncorp Bank Standard Variable Rate Home Loan?